Prayer to Saint Joseph: Traditional Novena

 However, the year 50 A.D. is a very early date for a published prayer, preceding much of the New Testament, which does not mention very much about the father of Jesus.
 The statements about the year 50 A.D. and regarding the Pope and Emperor are not supported.

 "Dear Guardian of Mary"

 "Dear Guardian of Mary" is a hymn written in honor of Saint Joseph by Frederick William Faber in 1863.

+Prayer to Saint Joseph (Montfort)

+The Prayer to Saint Joseph is a short prayer by St. Louis de Montfort intended to be prayed after his third method of praying the Holy Rosary.
+He instructed it to be prayed three times after the sorrowful mysteries.